7 Ways to Heartburn Relief During Pregnancy

 Thus, food and acids sit in your stomach longer than they used to.
 Pregnancy hormones also relax the protective muscles located at the entrance to the stomach which normally act as a protective band, preventing foods and acids from traveling back into the lower end of the esophagus when the stomach contracts.

 The medical name for this condition is gastroesophageal reflux (GER).
 (So what you have is really “esophagus burn,” not “heartburn.”)
 GER also produces the vague, uncomfortable sensation of “indigestion.”

 Later on, as your uterus grows and begins pressing upward, pressure on your intestines and stomach, may make “heartburn” even more aggravating.
 Try these 7 tips for heartburn relief during pregnancy:

 Eat small, frequent feedings to avoid stomach overload.

 2. Use Gravity to Help Keep the Food Down

-2. Use gravity to help keep the food down.
-Avoid lying flat immediately after eating better to sit up for at least a half-hour.
+Avoid lying flat immediately after eating.
+It is better to sit up for at least a half-hour.

-3. Later in pregnancy many women surprisingly claim relief from heartburn when assuming the hands and knees position, which takes advantage of gravity to pull the uterus away from the stomach and allows the stomach contents to move more easily into the intestines rather than refluxing up into the esophagus.
+Many women surprisingly claim heartburn relief during pregnancy when assuming the hands and knees position, which takes advantage of gravity to pull the uterus away from the stomach and allows the stomach contents to move more easily into the intestines rather than refluxing up into the esophagus.

-5. Avoid fatty foods that take a long time to digest.
+High-fat foods take a long time to digest.

-7. Calcium-containing and low-salt antacids taken just before meals may help.
+If you take these just before meals they may help.
 Avoid drinking large amounts of liquid with meals.
 Use only commercial antacids made with calcium.